sodadata/docs/soda-cl/anomaly-detection.md

 Sending results to Soda Cloud
 ```

-Though your first instinct may be to run several scans in a row to product the four measurments that the anomaly detection needs, the measurements don’t “count” if the frequency of occurrence is too random, or rather, the measurements don't represent enough of a stable frequency.
+Though your first instinct may be to run several scans in a row to produce the four measurements that the anomaly detection needs, the measurements don’t “count” if the frequency of occurrence is too random, or rather, the measurements don't represent enough of a stable frequency.

 If, for example, you attempt to run eight back-to-back scans in five minutes, the anomaly detection does not register the measurements resulting from those scans as a reliable pattern against which to evaluate an anomaly.